briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 numbers game, pool conducted for profit, or other scheme in which a participate gives a valuable consideration for a chance to win a prize, but does not include bingo, a skill-based amusement machine, or a pool not conducted for profit.
-“Scheme of chance” includes the use of an electronic device to reveal the results of a game entry if valuable consideration is paid, directly or indirectly, for a chance to win a prize.
+"Scheme of chance" includes the use of an electronic device to reveal the results of a game entry if valuable consideration is paid, directly or indirectly, for a chance to win a prize.
 Valuable consideration is deemed to be paid for a chance to win a prize in the following instances: